 Pâte Fermentée is the French term for fermented dough, also known as “old dough”.
 It used to be the most popular way to make bread in France.
 These days its use is less prolific, however, one of the most famous bakeries in the world Poilaine still uses it to this day for their Miches.

-This process goes by keeping about the final dough made on one day and then adding it into the next day/s batch.
+This process goes by retaining some of the dough made on one day and adding it to the next day/s batch.
 This adds a complexity of flavour and leavening to the next baked goods.
 It can either be made from a dough containing commercial baker’s yeast, or sourdough.
 It’s the only preferment that always contains salt.

 The Pate Fermentee can be stored for 8-12 hours at room temperature.
 It can also be kept for a few days in the refrigerator before it loses its leavening ability.